brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Lake Atitlán

 Lake Atitlán is a breathtaking volcanic lake ringed by dramatic peaks and traditional Mayan villages, where slow boat journeys connect colourful towns each with their own distinct character and rhythm.
+The Mayan people who lived here were some of the most isolated, which has helped in preserving their languages, traditions, and customs.
+Kevin & I spent two nights in San Pedro, and two nights in Santa Cruz; small towns on opposite ends of the lake.
+It's a very calm place, where you meet lots of people doing Spanish courses to benefit from the particularly slow and clear speech in Guatemala.

+We did two sunrise hikes, including the Indian Nose, and spent slow days exploring the markets, churches, cafes and restaurants.
+We took the ferry to San Marcos, an entirely vegetarian town which feels like a hippie commune.
+They have amazing food, but are most famous for this iconic 12m diving platform.
+It scared the crap out of me, but I'm glad I did it.
+We got last minute cancellations for Free Cerveza hostel, which books out months in advance and was unbelievably fun.
+Then explored the largest town of Panajchel, which is where quiet lake life returns to the real world.

+The rooftop of a nice Indian restauraunt is where we waved goodbye to the lake and bused onwards.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca12.jpeg">